kyunghyuncho/sft_collector/README.md

    pip install -r requirements.txt

+5. Download a small language model of your choice for "Ask a language model":

+   litgpt download --repo_id "microsoft/phi-1_5"

 ## Usage

-### Database Setup

-If your application uses tables that need to be set up, ensure the database is created before running.

 ### Run the Application

-Start the application server using Gunicorn:
+Start the application server using Flask local server:

-   gunicorn -w 4 -b 0.0.0.0:8000 sft_collector:app
+   python sft_collector:app

 - sft_collector is the name of your Python script (without the .py extension).
 - app is the name of the Flask app instance inside sft_collector.py.
+- Somehow I cannot get lit-gpt work with gunicorn.
+- Put `PYTORCH_ENABLE_MPS_FALLBACK=1` in front, if you are running it on Mac with Apple silicon.

 ## Using the collected dataset